mecid/mecid.github.io/_posts/2020-08-26-managing-scenes-in-swiftui.md

 We create a custom scene type that conforms to *Scene* protocol.
 The only requirement is the body property that should also return an instance of scene protocol.
 My app is derived by a global store that I ask to fetch data when the scene becomes active.
 I even start observers when the scene enters the background.

 On the other hand, my watchOS app doesn't have background observers.
-It also provides an additional scene for handling dynamic notifications in SwiftUI.
+It also provides an additional scenes for handling dynamic notifications in SwiftUI.
 That's why I decided to create another scene for the watchOS app.

 ```swift
 struct WatchAppScene: Scene {